 The victim had just left a friend’s house and was walking on Western Avenue when the hoodie-wearing stranger suddenly attacked him, pulling the knife from its sheath, police said.

 The suspect then ran, allowing the victim to call a friend who picked him up and took him to Petaluma Valley Hospital for treatment.

 Medical personnel alerted police to the incident, but officers were unable to find the stabbing suspect.

-He was described as a white adult male between about 18 and 20, wearing a black, zip-up hoodie with the hood on, as well as the sheath.
+He was described as a white man aged 18 to 20, wearing a black, zip-up hoodie.

 Anyone who witnessed or knows anything about the suspect is asked to call Petaluma Police Officer Eric Vera at 778-4372.